 “Candice, I've done 1,000,000 ideal client avatar exercises, I know exactly who my ideal client is!”

-Hmm, you sure?
+Hmm, are you sure?
 I would say that if this profile you wrote sounds like the perfect human being (with every personality trait that's desirable and a bank account to match), you haven't done enough.

 If your ideal client sounds like a “25-35 year old who loves designer labels and regularly shops at JCrew”, you can do better, and I've created a small but mighty resource to help you get through this work in just one weekend.
 The Client Cocktail has absolutely EVERYTHING you need: from identifying who your ideal clients are, attracting them in real life, and even the world's best rum punch recipe.
 Grab it for just $47 here.